HadilHelali/Beaujoire2/README.md

 - Type `npm install` at the root of the code folder
 - Type `npm start` to launch a local server at 127.0.0.1 on port 8080
 - You can now visit any project at http://127.0.0.1:8080/name_of_the_projet.
 For example: http://127.0.0.1:8080/simple-example

+# Beaujoire2

+All major contributions to this repository have been organized within the $beaujoire-2 directory.